 Drug development is a highly uncertain undertaking.
-Our development efforts may be delayed for any number of reasons, in which case potential marketing approval or commercialization of our product candidates could be delayed or prevented.
+Our research and development efforts may not be successful or may be delayed for any number of reasons, in which case potential marketing approval or commercialization of our product candidates could be prevented or delayed.

 Before obtaining approval from regulatory authorities for the sale of any product candidate, we must conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
-Prior to initiating clinical trials, a sponsor must complete extensive pre-clinical testing of a product candidate, including, in most cases, pre-clinical efficacy experiments as well IND-enabling toxicology studies.
-These experiments and studies may be time-consuming and expensive to complete.
-The necessary pre-clinical testing may not be completed successfully for a pre-clinical product candidate and a potentially promising product candidate may therefore never be tested in humans.
+Prior to initiating clinical trials, a sponsor must complete extensive preclinical testing of a product candidate, including, in most cases, preclinical efficacy experiments as well IND-enabling toxicology studies.
+Early stage research, such as the research we are sponsoring with UMMS, may never yield a product candidate for preclinical or clinical development.
+Early stage research experiments and preclinical studies may fail at any point for any number of reasons, and even if completed, may be time-consuming and expensive.
+As a result of these risks, a potentially promising product candidate may never be tested in humans.
 Once it commences, clinical testing is expensive, difficult to design and implement, can take many years to complete and is uncertain as to outcome.
 A failure of one or more clinical trials can occur at any stage of testing.
 The outcome of preclinical testing and early clinical trials may not be predictive of the success of later clinical trials, and interim results of a clinical trial do not necessarily predict final results.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their products.